 The OK Nuts Trophy is SLOW’s annual premier orienteering race, usually held in late November or early December.
 The event was first held in 1977 at the Devil’s Punchbowl, and has been held nearly every year since.

-Up to 2012, the race has been held most often on Hankley Common (9 times).
-The second most popular location has been Esher Commons (8 times), and the third most popular location has been Winterfold & Pitch Hill (6 times).
+Up to 2021, the race has been held most often on Hankley Common (11 times).
+The joint second most popular location has been Esher Commons (8 times) and Winterfold & Pitch Hill (8 times).

 There have been some illustrious winners of the OK Nuts trophies in the past, including orienteers who went on to become British Champions and represent Great Britain, such as Chris Hirst, the first winner in 1977, and Graham Gristwood, the winner in 2001, who went on to win a relay Gold medal for Great Britain at the World Orienteering Championships in 2008.

 The OK Nuts Trophy has on many occasions tried to do something other than a “bog standard” orienteering race.
 In 1996 at Hankley Common, the mens/womens premier courses were both set using maps where all the paths had been taken off.
-Most competitors enjoyed the challenge, some even saying that navigation was easier without the distraction of the black lines… As far as we’re aware, no club has been brave enough to try this since in a major event!
+Most competitors enjoyed the challenge, some even saying that navigation was easier without the distraction of the black lines.
+We see used sometimes since in various scenarios – for example (optional) classes of the OO Cup in France in 2020.

 Innovations in recent years include mass start loop races in 2003 and 2004, a “Micr-O” section in the middle of the mens/womens premier courses in 2005, and the first middle distance regional event to be held in the south-east in 2008.
 (Further information on recent events can be found below.)

 The OK Nuts Trophy is in memory of Mike Wells-Cole, a former British Champion and a member of Nutfielders OK (now merged with SLOW), who died in 1976.
 The trophy is awarded to the winner of the senior men’s course.